What to Expect During a Pregnancy Massage

 The therapist will direct the treatment to specific areas of the body such as the lower back, circulatory and lymphatic systems to help ensure a healthy flow of blood to mother and baby, and enhance the effective removal of toxins and waste.

-The most noticeable difference is in the way you are asked to position yourself.
-Unlike a traditional massage, where you will be laying on your front and back, a pregnancy massage will have to laying on your back for a short time and then on each of your sides, with pillows between your legs and arms, which is more comfortable and safer for you and your baby.
+The most noticeable difference between a traditional and a pregnancy massage is in the way you are asked to position yourself.
+In a standard massage, you will generally be laying on your front and back.
+However, pregnant woman are recommended never to lie on their bellies, so you are likely to be on your back for a short time, then on each of your sides with pillows between your legs and arms.
+This difference focuses on the comfort and safety of you and your baby.

-Massage during pregnancy comes with a host of potential benefits:
+Specialist manipulation during pregnancy offers a host of potential benefits:

-- Reduction in neck, shoulders and ribs pains and muscle tension
+- Reduction in neck, shoulder and ribs pain and muscle tension

-- Easing of general pregnancy-related aches, pains and stresses in your lower back, hip, pelvis area
+- Easing of general pregnancy-related aches, pains and stresses in your lower back, hip and pelvis area

 - Better sleep

 - Lower blood pressure